This website uses cookies to help you make the most of your visit.

 Pharmacy context

-The pharmacy is on a high street in the seaside village of Prestonpans in Lothian.
-Its main services include dispensing of NHS prescriptions, and it dispenses some medicines in multi-compartment compliance packs to help people take their medicines properly.
-And it delivers medicines to some people’s homes.
-Team members advise on minor ailments, and they deliver the NHS Pharmacy First Service.
+This is a pharmacy on a high street in the seaside village of Prestonpans in Lothian.
+Its main activities are dispensing NHS prescriptions and providing some people with their medicines in multi-compartment compliance packs to help them take their medicines properly.
+It delivers medicines to some people in their homes.
+And it provides NHS services such as NHS Pharmacy First.

 Inspection summary findings